Reconstruction of dynamical systems from data without time labels: Experiments

 \subsection{Noisy data}

-Here we want to investigate the effect of noise on system identification.
+In this part, we consider the performance of our method on the noisy data.
 To this end, a noise ratio $\sigma_{NR}$ is specified, and the observation data is blurred by

 where $\boldsymbol{\mathbb{X}}$ is the simulated noise-free observation and $\epsilon$ is the white noise with variance $\sigma^2$, where $ \sigma = \sigma_{NR}\times||\boldsymbol{\mathbb{X}}||_{rms} = \sigma_{NR}\times\frac{1}{n}\sum_{i=1}^n\left(\sum_{j=1}^d \boldsymbol{x_{i,j}}^2\right)^{\frac{1}{2}}$

-Besides the single trajectory setting we used above, we also present the results on observation of multiple short trajectories which can be viewed as the segmentation of a long trajectory with noise-free initial conditions.
-In this setting we don't do trajectory segmentation anymore.
-We exam the robustness again on the four benchmark systems for $1\%$,$3\%$ noise in single trajectory setting and $3\%$,$5\%$ noise in multiple trajectory setting.
-The three evaluation metric are summarized in Fig \ref{Exp2.1} for different setting.
+In addition to the single-trajectory configuration described above, we also present results from the observation of multiple short trajectories.
+This setting can be regarded as a precise segmentation of a long trajectory under noise-free initial conditions, thereby eliminating the need for explicit segmentation.
+We assess the robustness on four benchmark systems using noise levels of $1\%$ and $3\%$ in the single-trajectory setting and $3\%$ and $5\%$ in the multiple-trajectory setting.

-As can be observed from the results, the reconstruction error of solutions and time labels generally increases as the noise level increases.
-The major challenge is when the noise level are large, the trajectory may overlaps and causes error in trajectory segmentation.
-If a cluster have two disjoint pieces with different initial point, the single trajectory condition is no longer established.
-When it comes to multi-trajectory problem, our method is still effective to capture the hidden dynamic precisely even with large noise level.
-Further more, the result shows that the non-polynomial terms introduce extra difficulty in both parameter identification and solution reconstruction for data with large noise level.
-However, with the help of parameter identification phase, we still obtained high-quality results.
+As shown in Fig~\ref{Exp2.1}, the two-phase learning process enables us to achieve system parameter identification and time label reconstruction errors below $10\%$ for noisy data, thereby facilitating accurate reconstruction.
+Although the surrogate model obtained during the distribution matching phase exhibits substantially higher errors under noisy conditions than in the noise-free case, subsequent parameter identification markedly enhances reconstruction accuracy across all settings, including both single-trajectory and multi-trajectory scenarios.
+Notably, at high noise levels such as $3\%$ for the setting of single trajectory, different part of the trajectory may overlap, leading to segmentation errors; if a cluster comprises two disjoint segments with distinct initial conditions, the single-trajectory assumption is invalidated.